bj600800/qPacking-esm/README.md

   - data_prepare: Contains the codes for data preparation.
   - dataset: Contains the codes for dataset preparation.
   - hydrocluster: hydrophobic cluster calculation
-  - models: Contains the codes for the models.
+  - models: Contains the codes for ESM fine-tuning.
-  - scripts: train, test, and evaluation scripts.
+  - scripts: zero-shot prediction, train, test, and evaluation.
-  - utils: Contains the utility codes for reuse.
+  - utils: Utility codes for reuse.